Omar-Abo-Ziada/Omar-Abo-Ziada/README.md

 # Hi there, I'm Omar Abo Ziada! 👋

-I'm a passionate software developer and a graduate of the ITI 9-month Professional Web Development and BI track.
+I'm a Full Stack .NET Developer graduate of the ITI 9-month Professional Web Development and BI track.
 I enjoy working on a variety of projects and solving complex problems.

 ## 🚀 About Me

 - 🌍 Based in [Egypt]
-- 💼 Currently working at Initium Solutions Company .
+- 💼 Currently working at Xceed Company .
 - 🌱 I’m currently learning:
   - Design Patterns
   - Domain-Driven Design (DDD)
-  - ERP
+  - CQRS
-  - CRM
+  - Clean Architecture
 - 📚 I’m looking to collaborate on [ASP.NET Core Projects]
 - 🎓 Graduate of ITI with hands-on experience in: